$60.07-$60.07 hourly / $10,452.18-$10,452.18 monthly / $125,426.16-$125,426.16 annual

 Represents the District at various construction sites in contacts with contractors, engineers, commissioned architects, and the public.

-Performs continuous inspection of all phases of construction including concrete, electrical, masonry, plumbing, and structural steel welding to insure that construction complies with plans, specifications, contract documents, and all applicable state and local building codes, ordinances, and regulations.
+Performs continuous inspection of all phases of construction including concrete, electrical, masonry, plumbing, and structural steel welding to ensure that construction complies with plans, specifications, contract documents, and all applicable state and local building codes, ordinances, and regulations.

 Reads and interprets plans, specifications, and contract documents.

 Assists in securing interpretations of plans and specifications by the architect or engineer of record.